 By far the biggest cause of lung cancer is smoking.
 Although some people who have never smoked get lung cancer, smoking causes nearly 9 out of 10 cases (86%).

 The more cigarettes you smoke, the more likely you are to get lung cancer.
 But the length of time you have been a smoker is also important.
 Starting smoking at a young age also greatly increases the risk.
 Cigarette smoking is the main cause of lung cancer.
 But pipe and cigar smokers are still much more likely to get lung cancer than non smokers.
 Passive smoking (breathing in other people's cigarette smoke) increases the risk of lung cancer, but it is still much less than if you smoke yourself.

 Stopping smoking reduces your risk of lung cancer compared to carrying on.
 However long you have been smoking, it is always worth giving up.
 Even long term smokers who give up in their 60s can gain valuable years of life.

 Other risk factors

 Radon is a naturally occurring radioactive gas that can seep out of the soil.
 This can also cause lung cancer, especially in people who smoke.
 Radon isn't usually a problem outdoors, but levels can build up inside buildings.
 Other risk factors include exposure to certain chemicals, air pollution, previous lung disease, a family history of lung cancer, past cancer treatment and having poor immunity.
 In some people who get lung cancer there is no obvious risk factor.

 Protecting against lung cancer

 Stopping smoking is the most important change you can make.
-But other changes to lifestyle such as eating more fruit and vegetables and being more active may reduce your risk of lung cancer.
+But other changes to lifestyle such as eating more fruit and vegetables and being more active may also reduce your risk of lung cancer.